 |What is the dosage?||determined by your doctor||determined by your doctor|

 |What is the typical length of treatment?||long-term||long-term|

-† If you’ve been taking this drug for longer than a few weeks, don’t stop taking it without talking to your doctor.
-You’ll need to taper off the drug slowly to avoid withdrawal symptoms.
+† If you’ve been taking this drug for longer than a few weeks, do not stop taking it without talking with your doctor.
+They’ll guide you in tapering off the drug slowly to avoid withdrawal symptoms.

 Both medications are available in most pharmacies in brand-name and generic versions.
 Generics are generally cheaper than brand-name products.
-At the time this article was written, the prices for the brand-name and generic versions of Lexapro and Zoloft were similar, according to GoodRx.com.
+At the time this article was written, the prices for the brand-name and generic versions of Zoloft were slightly cheaper than those of Lexapro, according to GoodRx.com.

-Health insurance plans typically cover antidepressant medications such as Lexapro and Zoloft, but prefer you to use the generic forms.
+Health insurance plans typically cover antidepressant medications such as Lexapro and Zoloft but may prefer you take the generic forms.